haniffalab/HCA_skin/readme.md

 ## Analysis workflows
 Cellranger count matrix files for Healthy, AD and PS skin 10X data were loaded into one object as described in https://github.com/haniffalab/FCA_liver for downstream analysis.

+# Pipelines
 Generalisable scripts are saved in the 'pipelines' directory.
 Please refer to pipelines/readme file for further information on the methods used for each pipeline.
 The figure panels created through use of each pipeline are detailed in readme file.

+# Celltype compartment analysis
+Custom scripts for specific celltype compartment analysis that do not fall under the "generalisable" category are available here.

-Custom scripts written by IG and VEGP and GR unless otherwise stated.
+All scripts written by IG and VEGP and GR unless otherwise stated.

 See [Human Cell Atlas](https://www.humancellatlas.org) for more details.